 Navigating the court system in a military divorce can easily become complex.
 To ensure that your rights are respected, it’s crucial to speak with an experienced military divorce attorney.
 An experienced attorney will help you through this difficult process.

-At Charlotte Christian Law, we are here to help you through your divorce.
+At The Law Offices of Charlotte Christian and Associates, we are here to help you through your divorce.
 We will help you understand how to claim your military retirement benefits and finalize your divorce.
 We will be by your side every step of the way.

 Connect with us online at charlottechristianlaw.com or by phone at (256) 859-7277.
 We will protect you from an unfair divorce, and we’ll make sure that your today is better than your yesterday.